 You might be only one person fighting the Product Management battle or perhaps you are part of a larger team.
 In any case, time and energy must be maximized and focused on the correct set of pro-active efforts and initiatives.
 The priority and emphasis of these initiatives can be different in each company (based on existing strengths and weaknesses).
 Based on my experience the list will however almost always include most of the following items:

 1. Understand your PM roles and responsibilities.
 Understand your PM roles and responsibilities (job descriptions are helpful).
 Make also sure you understand the roles and responsibilities of the people you work with (Development, QA, Marketing, etc.).
 This will get you at least the correct set of company and management expectations--even if you may not always agree with them.
-Also refer to the article Role of Product Management by Pragmatic Marketing's Steve Johnson.
+Also refer to the article Role of Product Management by Pragmatic Institute's Steve Johnson.

 2. Understand your Goals and MBO's.
 Understand your annual personal and group goals and those of the people you work with and for.
 Chances are that you may get paid a bonus for meeting your goals so it does pay to pay attention to this.
 Your goals likely include standard PM goals such as product revenue and profitability goals as well as meeting key project/product dates.
 If the company doesn't do it for you, be sure to establish a set of your own pro-active PM goals related to key Product Management initiatives (as listed in this table) to help you accomplish your job.